 What About the Cats that Don’t Experience the Effects of Catnip?

 So, we’ve just learned what catnip is, how it works, and how to use it safely.
 But what about the cats that don’t feel the effects of catnip?
 Is there an alternative?

 As we’ve mentioned, anywhere from 30-50% of our feline friends don’t experience any kind of reaction from catnip but don’t worry, there are a few alternatives that might just work.
 Silver vine, valerian root and tatarian honeysuckle are all plants with similar qualities to catnip and can be found in every corner of the world.
 Although these might not be as readily available as catnip, it may be worth searching for if you want to give your precious kitty a little treat!

-So, now you should be a pro at catnip, knowing what types to use, what behaviors to look out for and where it all comes from.
-Simply follow this guide and consult a vet with any concerns you might have to keep you and your playful pet safe.
+By now you should be a pro at catnip, knowing what types to use and what behaviors to look out for.
+Simply follow this guide and consult your vet about any concerns you might have to keep you and your playful pet safe.
 And most importantly, enjoy seeing your furry friend as they experience a funny kind of euphoria!